Datacenter Activation Coordination mode

-Datacenter Activation Coordination (DAC) mode is a property setting for a database availability group (DAG).
-DAC mode is disabled by default and should be enabled for all DAGs with two or more members that use continuous replication.
-DAC mode shouldn't be enabled for DAGs in third-party replication mode unless specified by the third-party vendor.
+Datacenter Activation Coordination (DAC) mode is a property of a database availability group (DAG).
+DAC mode is disabled by default but should be enabled for all DAGs with two or more members that use continuous replication.
+DAC mode shouldn't be enabled for DAGs that use third-party replication mode unless specified by the third-party vendor.

-For example, consider a scenario where the first datacenter contains two DAG members and the witness server, and the second datacenter contains two other DAG members.
-If the first datacenter loses power and you activate the DAG in the second datacenter (for example, by activating the alternate witness server in the second datacenter), if the first datacenter is restored without network connectivity to the second datacenter, the active databases within the DAG may enter a split brain condition.
+For example, when a primary datacenter contains two DAG members and the witness server, and a second datacenter contains two other DAG members, the DAG is not in DAC mode.
+The primary datacenter loses power, so you activate the DAG in the second datacenter.
+Eventually power to the primary datacenter is restored, and the DAG members in the primary datacenter, which had quorum before the power failure, will start up and mount their databases.
+Because the primary datacenter was restored without network connectivity to the second datacenter, and because the DAG was not in DAC mode, the active databases within the DAG enters a split brain condition.

 DACP was created to address this issue.
 Active Manager stores a bit in memory (either a 0 or a 1) that tells the DAG whether it's allowed to mount local databases that are assigned as active on the server.
-When a DAG is running in DAC mode (which would be any DAG with three or more members), each time Active Manager starts up the bit is set to 0, meaning it isn't allowed to mount databases.
+When a DAG is running in DAC mode, each time Active Manager starts up the bit is set to 0, meaning it isn't allowed to mount databases.
 Because it's in DAC mode, the server must try to communicate with all other members of the DAG that it knows to get another DAG member to give it an answer as to whether it can mount local databases that are assigned as active to it.
 The answer comes in the form of the bit setting for other Active Managers in the DAG.
 If another server responds that its bit is set to 1, it means servers are allowed to mount databases, so the server starting up sets its bit to 1 and mounts its databases.

 But when you recover from a primary datacenter power outage where the servers are recovered but WAN connectivity has not been restored, all of the DAG members in the primary datacenter will have a DACP bit value of 0; and therefore none of the servers starting back up in the recovered primary datacenter will mount databases, because none of them can communicate with a DAG member that has a DACP bit value of 1.